a-paranjape/sahyadri-sandbox/README.md

 * support for non-zero `Omega_k`
 The modifications are described in [this file](/scripts/rockstar/readme_aseem.txt).

+This Should be installed at $CODE_HOME/code/Rockstar/

 `ROCKSTAR` can be installed with `GADGET-4` HDF5 support by simply typing `make' at the command prompt in the install folder after making all changes mentioned in the file above.

 Contact Aseem Paranjape for help installing this modified version.

 ### Installing `CONSISTENT-TREES` ###
+Should be installed at $CODE_HOME/code/ConsistentTrees/
 1. Clone into the `CONSISTENT-TREES` repository [here](https://bitbucket.org/pbehroozi/consistent-trees).
 2. Type `make` at the command prompt in the install folder.